 - Superior ergonomics: Using patented frames and manufacturing technologies, SurgiTel can offer truly ergonomic loupes to any clinician, helping prevent or alleviate the neck pain.

 - Custom nose pads for maximum comfort to wear: Single nose pads do not fit all nose types.
-SurgiTel offers several patented custom nose pad options for various nose types.
+SurgiTel offers several patented custom nose pad options, called Ergo Fit Nose Pads, for various nose types.

-- Lighter weight: The weight of DFV’s 4.5x Panoramic loupes is about 130g1 and the weight of SurgiTel’s 4.5x Compact Prism loupes is approximately 85g.
-The weight of Panoramic loupes is approximately 50% heavier than Compact prism loupes.
+- Lighter weight: The weight of DFV’s 4.5x Panoramic loupes is about 130g and the weight of SurgiTel’s 4.5x Compact prism loupes is approximately 85g.1 The weight of Panoramic loupes is approximately 50% heavier than Compact prism loupes.

-- TTL (Through-The-Lens) or FLM (Front-Lens-mounted) mounting options: TTL offers larger fields, but FLM offers more flexibility to users by allowing users to customize their viewing angle for various cases.
+- Through-The-Lens (TTL) or Front-Lens-Mounted (FLM) mounting options: TTL offers larger fields, but FLM offers more flexibility to users by allowing users to customize their viewing angle for various cases.

 - Optimum field size with SurgiTel’s custom nose pads: If you want to optimize the field size, SurgiTel’s custom nose pads allow you to optimize the field size by adjusting the space between loupe optics and eyes.